-Roberto Mancini's side was dumped out of Europe altogether following a 1-0 defeat to Borussia Dortmund on Tuesday, while speculation has grown over the Italian's future at the Etihad Stadium.
+Roberto Mancini's side were dumped out of Europe altogether following a 1-0 defeat to Borussia Dortmund on Tuesday, while speculation has grown over the Italian's future at the Etihad Stadium.

-City currently trails United by three points and a win for Sir Alex Ferguson's men will put even further daylight between the two clubs at the top of the Premier League.
+City currently trail United by three points and a win for Sir Alex Ferguson's men will put even further daylight between the two clubs at the top of the Premier League.

 "City are out of the Champions League and are having a bit of a tough time - I think everyone can see that behind the scenes.
 If we win, we can put more pressure on them.
 If we get three points there, it will be massive for us."
 Rooney told reporters.